psychemedia/sin-eater-resources/resources/PAOBS_observations-popular-antiquities_brand.md

 p21-2
 Our Author, for what Reason I know not, has omitted the vulgar Name given here to this *watching with a Corps*.
 It is called the *Lake-wake* ; a Word plainly derived from the Anglo-Saxon Lie or Lice, *a Corpse* and *a Wake*, a *Vigil*, or *Watching*.
 It is used in this Sense by Chaucer, in his Knight's Tale :

 Shall not be told for me.
-How that Arcite is breht to Afhen cold,
+How that Arcite is brent to Afhen cold,
-Ne how that thefe the *Liche-wake* was yhold
+Ne how that there the *Liche-wake* was yhold
 All that Night long.

 Thus also I read in the Article *Walkin* in the learned `[* By the late Mr. Ruddiman, as is generally supposed.]` Glossary to Douglas' Virgil, "Properly *Like-wakes* (Scotch) are the Meetings of the Friends of the Deceased, a Night, or Nights before the Burial."